 Data security - because data is replicated to the replica, and the replica can pause the replication process, it is possible to run backup services on the replica without corrupting the corresponding data on the source.

 Analytics - live data can be created on the source, while the analysis of the information can take place on the replica without affecting the performance of the source.

 Long-distance data distribution - if a branch office would like to work with a copy of your main data, you can use replication to create a local copy of the data for their use without requiring permanent access to the source.

-Replication in MySQL features support for one-way, asynchronous replication, in which one server acts as the source, while one or more other servers act as slaves.
+Replication in MySQL features support for one-way, asynchronous replication, in which one server acts as the source, while one or more other servers act as replicas.
 This is in contrast to the synchronous replication which is a characteristic of NDB Cluster (see MySQL NDB Cluster 7.3 and NDB Cluster 7.4).
 In MySQL 5.6, an interface to semisynchronous replication is supported in addition to the built-in asynchronous replication.
-With semisynchronous replication, a commit performed on the source blocks before returning to the session that performed the transaction until at least one slave acknowledges that it has received and logged the events for the transaction.
-See Section 3.9, “Semisynchronous Replication” MySQL 5.6 also supports delayed replication such that a slave server deliberately lags behind the source by at least a specified amount of time.
+With semisynchronous replication, a commit performed on the source blocks before returning to the session that performed the transaction until at least one replica acknowledges that it has received and logged the events for the transaction.
+See Section 3.9, “Semisynchronous Replication” MySQL 5.6 also supports delayed replication such that a replica server deliberately lags behind the source by at least a specified amount of time.
 See Section 3.10, “Delayed Replication”.
 For scenarios where synchronous replication is required, use NDB Cluster (see MySQL NDB Cluster 7.3 and NDB Cluster 7.4).